Tips About Polishing Porcelain Tiles

 In some cases the dark colored polished porcelain tiles are all manufactured with this hazy appearance and this hazy appearance is even evident on the sample tiles at the tile store.
 The problem is the lighting at the tile store can be different from the lighting in your home or business.
 Many people just look at the sample tiles in the tile store and pick out the tiles without ever viewing the chosen tiles at the place where they will eventually be installed.
 It is always important to view any tiles you plan to purchase in the exact place and position where they will be installed.
 In many cases the hazy look of the porcelain tiles can appear by just looking at porcelain floor tiles at an angle while they are lying flat on the floor.

 Another type of porcelain tile is factory sealed porcelain tile.
 These types of tiles are not glazed but instead they have an extremely hard and durable factory installed finish on the tiles.
 This factory installed sealer is not like a normal topical sealer that can be stripped away.
 The factory installed sealer will give the porcelain tiles a slightly glossy appearance to them.
 In cases of cheap factory sealed porcelain tiles this factory installed sealer is not installed properly which gives a blotchy look to the porcelain tiles.
 Often when just looking at one or two of these factory sealed tiles you will not notice the blotchy look of the tiles.
 Many times this blotchy look is only evident when all of the tiles are installed and the tile floor is carefully inspected.
-Many times this uneven glossy appearance is not even noticeable by some homeowners.

 Some homeowners do notice an uneven glossy look of their factory sealed porcelain tile installation and believe that the tiles can be polished or buffed out to make them all have the same even glossy appearance.
 You can not buff this factory applied glossy sealer on porcelain tiles.
 Some stone restoration companies will be able to apply a product supplied by the tile manufacturer that will take out a lot of the gloss of the factory sealed tiles.
 Taking out the glossy look of all of the porcelain tiles can make the entire porcelain tile installation look dull and lifeless.
 Often the uneven glossy appearance of the factory sealed porcelain tiles will look better than removing the gloss out of all of the porcelain tiles.